xaedes/LD28/Readme.md

 ### Game Idea

-It is a Osmos/Spore/CellCraft/Flow combination.
+A sandbox physics game inspired by Osmos/Spore/CellCraft/Flow.

 You will only get one (biological) cell.
-But you can improve your cell!
+Further more it is completely disassembled.
+Gosh, who did that??

+Only your very core is still intact and controllable.
+Move around and try to build your cell from the parts that are left.

-Collect useful things like chloroplasts, cell membran parts, energy storages and more useful things.
+Among them are useful things like chloroplasts, cell membrane parts and energy.

-At first you are only a little core that has a little energy storage and can be moved.
-But be careful moving consumes energy.
+But be careful; moving consumes energy.
 If your internal energy is depleted you won't be able to move anymore.
-So you have to collect and/or produce more energy.
+So you have to collect more energy.

 ### Stack